-I must confess to being a little unsettled by a trend which has appeared on my social media timelines – Valentines gifts for children – even for those kids in primary school and younger.
+I must confess to being a little unsettled by a trend which has appeared on my social media timelines over the last couple of years – Valentine’s gifts for children – even for kids of primary school age and younger.

-Or how about ‘Valentines Day Activities’ for kids?
+How about ‘Valentine’s Day Activities’ for kids?
 A chocolate making workshop?
 Heart decoupage?
+Innocent crafting activity, or one filled with a particular resonance and implication?

 The point is, of course is that it’s romantic brownie points for the mother, and probably not a little confusion for the child.